-Making your own at home is easy and guarantees that there is just a little filler and the delicious taste of crab!
+Making your own at home is easy and guarantees that there is just a little filler and lots of the delicious taste of crab!
 The same idea goes into our homemade cocktail sauce with just 5 basic ingredients.

 In my many years of catering, as well as hosting parties, these mini crab cakes are the first things to go at any party.
 Making your own cocktail sauce is easy and comes together in a flash.
 The taste is superior to the bottled version and you probably have the ingredients on hand.Jump to Recipe

 Ingredients needed for Crab Cakes with Cocktail Sauce

 This crab cake recipe can be used to make bite-size, minis, or regular-size crab cakes.
 This zesty cocktail sauce works great with lots of things and we talk all about it in our delicious and Easy Seafood Cocktail Sauce post.